nahueespinosa/dotfiles/README.md

 ## Requirements

-This configuration files have been tested with:
+These configuration files have been tested with:

 - `zsh 5.8`
 - `git 2.25.1`